Paint New Image

 Resize Canvas

-Adjust your Canvas size quickly by changing the Size values or use the Shift Edges fields to manually expand or subtract values.
+Adjust your Canvas size quickly by changing the Size values, or use the Shift Edges fields to add or subtract pixels from chosen directions.

 Undo & Redo